wgrib2: wgrib for GRIB-2

 in the makefile.
 The wgrib2 code can be compiled with 32 or 64 bit pointers and integers.

-However, the code has to be compiled in a like manner to all the libraries.
+However, the code has to be compiled in a like manner for all the libraries.

 Some packages are optional (netcdf, mysql) and enabling these options can really

 While compiling wgrib2, you may see warnings about unknown pragmas.
 Pragmas